moelife-coder/msdb/README.md

 ## Support

 You may use [Github Issues](https://github.com/moelife-coder/msdb/issues) to report bugs.
 Please note that currently the application is still in early-stage, and there might be many bugs.

-## Roadmap

-- 2019/2 : Stablize program, add following features:
-  - Performance imporvement in `sync`
-  - Add support for more commands
-  - Complete support for command script

 ## License